Richard Olsenius: Early photographic career

-In 1980, while still at the Tribune, Olsenius produced his first film, Autumn Passage, a film that traces the subtle changes from fall to winter in the Midwest.
-It was awarded a bronze medal at the New York International Film Festival, and in 1981, awarded a Certificate of Merit at the Chicago International Film Festival.
+In 1980, while still at the Tribune, Olsenius produced his first film, Autumn Passage, which traces the subtle changes from fall to winter in the Midwest.
+It was awarded a bronze medal at the New York International Film Festival, and in 1981, received a certificate of merit at the Chicago International Film Festival.

-In 1982 Olsenius left the Minneapolis Tribune to freelance and produce two books; The Minnesota Travel Companion and the Wisconsin Travel Companion.
-These books recounted the history along the major highways of each state.
-The reviewer for the Minnesota Travel Companion found the book, "Clearly organized, thoughtfully laid out and easy to use.
+In 1982, Olsenius left the Minneapolis Tribune to freelance and produce two books: The Minnesota Travel Companion and the Wisconsin Travel Companion.
+These recounted the history along the major highways of each state.
+A reviewer for the Minnesota Travel Companion found the book "Clearly organized, thoughtfully laid out and easy to use.
 His book is richly laced with illustrations: 160 photographs from the archives of the Minnesota Historical Society…It is altogether a first-rate job — a book that is as interesting to read at home as it is on the road."

 Work with National Geographic

 In 1985, Olsenius began working with National Geographic on magazine stories, books and National Geographic Traveler Magazine.
 His assignments took him throughout North and South America and Europe.
-One of his most notable trips was covering a story about the 60-foot motorsailer, Belvedere, the first American yacht to traverse the fabled Northwest Passage west to east.
-The Passage is a treacherous waterway through the Arctic archipelago that links the Pacific and Atlantic Oceans and has a long history of stranded ships, lost crew and failed dreams.
+On one of his most notable trips, he covered a story about the 60-foot motorsailer Belvedere, the first American yacht to traverse the fabled Northwest Passage west to east.
+The passage is a treacherous waterway through the Arctic archipelago that links the Pacific and Atlantic Oceans, and has a long history of stranded ships, lost crew, and failed dreams.

-Olsenius produced eight feature stories for National Geographic Magazine, with additional publication in German Geo, and 16 National Geographic books, book chapters and Traveler articles.
-Three of those books were also written by Olsenius; Dog Stories (2003), the National Geographic Field Guide for Digital Black and White Photography (2005) and the National Geographic Field Guide for Digital Video (2007).
+Olsenius produced eight feature stories for National Geographic, with additional publication in the German Geo, and 16 National Geographic books, book chapters, and Traveler articles.
+Three of those books were also written by Olsenius: Dog Stories (2003), the National Geographic Field Guide for Digital Black and White Photography (2005), and the National Geographic Field Guide for Digital Video (2007).

-From 1995 to 1999, Olsenius was hired as a full-time photo editor for National Geographic Magazine and as co-producer for developing the Magazine's first website.
+From 1995 to 1999, Olsenius was hired as a full-time photo editor for National Geographic, and as co-producer for developing the magazine's first website.